 Mathematicians are interested in prime numbers because they represent the building blocks of all the numbers that exist.
 This means that every composite number can be represented as the product of prime factors.
 For example, 100 = 2 x 2 x 5 x 5.
 Primes are also very interesting because there is still a lot that is not yet know about them.

-A Couple Of Simple Number Theory Problems And Solutions
+Number Theory Problems And Solutions

 Many basic number theory problems relate to factoring.
 Following are a couple of examples: